 In the event that a TA has an issue with a student they should immediately contact their Teaching Supervisor and/or the Instructor of Record for the course, as well as their Research Advisor at the same time.
 Under NO CIRCUMSTANCES should the TA attempt to resolve the issue without consulting the Teaching Supervisor, Instructor of Record and Research Advisor.
 If the problem cannot be solved by the supervisor or instructor of record, the TA should contact, in collaboration with the Research Advisor, the host Department Chair.
 Only after the problem has been brought to the chair of the teaching host Department and the issue remains unresolved should the TA bring the issue to the EVS Director.
 If the problem remains unresolved, the Director will work with the Department Chair to present the issue to the College Dean for further action.
-If the issue cannot be solved at the Program or College level, the issue will be brought to the Dean of the Graduate School.
+If the issue cannot be solved at the Program or College level, the issue will be brought to the Provost.
 Similarly, teaching supervisors who encounter issues with TAs should first consult the student, followed by the Research Advisor.
 If the problem remains unresolved, the Research Advisor or teaching supervisor should contact the teaching host Department Chair and the EVS Director.
-If the problem remains unresolved, the Research Advisor or teaching supervisor should contact the teaching host Department Chair and the EVS Director.
-If the problem remains unresolved, the Research Advisor or teaching supervisor should contact the teaching host Department Chair and the EVS Director.
-If the issue cannot be solved at the Program or Department level the issue will be brought to the Deans of the College of Sciences and Mathematics and Graduate School.
+If the issue cannot be solved at the Program or Department level the issue will be brought to the Dean of the College of Sciences and Mathematics and the Provost.